-- 75 multiple-choice questions (4 possible answer choices) - Computer-based testing format - Duration two hours - Financial calculators permitted (data must be erased) - There will be two possible marks: correct, with points allotted; or incorrect, for zero points.
+- 75 multiple-choice questions (4 possible answer choices), of which a minimum of 65 questions are potentially scored and up to 10 questions are used to develop future exams. - Computer-based testing format - Duration two hours - Financial calculators permitted (data must be erased) - There will be two possible marks: correct, with points allotted; or incorrect, for zero points.
 Students will not have points deducted (referred to as 'negative marking')